 Welcome to PEDRA

-PEDRA 9.0.1, December 2025: single screen interface supporting multiple data files, iterative curve fitting, expandable Equivalent Circuit Model, overlay result plots, a customizable open-source program and more.
+PEDRA 9.0.1, December 2025 is a single screen interface supporting multiple data files, iterative curve fitting, a single Expandable Equivalent Circuit Model, and overlay result plots, and .
+PEDRA is a customizable open-source program inviting further development.

 ========================